Learnspree/Serverless-Language-Performance-Framework/README.md

 ### Deploy API For Metrics Storage

-Build & Deploy the API-backed metrics persistance function (saves given metrics in DynamoDB table) and the Cost Function which is triggered off that table
+Build & Deploy the API-backed metrics persistance function (saves given metrics in DynamoDB table) and the Cost Function which is triggered off that table.
+Note, as with all build/remove scripts, there is also a "-prod" version to deploy the prod-stage tables/functions/api.
 ```bash
 cd /spf-api
 ./spf-build-api.sh
 ```

 ### Deploy AWS Logger Function
+Note, as with all build/remove scripts, there is also a "-prod" version to deploy the prod-stage tables/functions/api.

 ```bash
 cd /aws-common/nodejs-perf-logger